thenexthub/Codira/docs/Modules.md

-> *TODO:* We need to decide once and for all whether implicit visibility applies across submodule boundaries, i.e. "can I access the public Swift.AST.Module from Swift.Sema without an import, or do I have to say `import Swift.AST`?"
+> *TODO:* We need to decide once and for all whether implicit visibility applies across submodule boundaries, i.e. "can I access the public Codira.AST.Module from Codira.Sema without an import, or do I have to say `import Codira.AST`?"

 Advantages of module-wide implicit visibility: